icodealot/cyc25-terraform/README.md

 ## About the demo

 This repo contains various demos of using Terraform to illustrate concepts presented at CYC25.
+All the demos are meant to be run locally using a local docker container runtime with Terraform installed locally.

 ## How to use this repo

 ### 1. Deal with prerequisites

-First install the pre-requisites mentioned above.
+First install the pre-requisites mentioned.

 - Terraform installed (1.10 or higher)
 - Docker Desktop, Podman, or similar installed (a docker runtime)